How to Prepare for Coding Interviews: Your No-Sweat Guide

 4. Dive Deep into a Specific Component: You can't design every detail in 45 minutes.
 Pick one interesting part—maybe the news feed generation or the database schema—and go deep.

 Thinking about the data layer is especially important.
-Understanding some core database design principles can give you a massive advantage.
+Understanding some core can give you a massive advantage.

 Don’t get lost in the weeds.
 The interviewer wants to see your thought process.
 It’s perfectly fine to say, "I'm not sure about this part, but here are two options and the pros and cons of each."
 That’s what a real engineer does.